antoniogrv/r18-scraper/README.md

 # r18-parser by vienna

-Generates HTML for JAV movies listed on R18 and formats them for ZENRA's Blog.
+Generates HTML of JAV movies listed on R18 and formats them for ZENRA's Blog.
 Creates a folder with sample images and a trailer, if possible.